ibm-cloud-architecture/refarch-cloudnative-micro-orders/building-locally.md

 ### Setting up MySQL

-To set up MySQL locally, we will need to run it in a docker container.
+To set up MySQL, the database used in this service, in a local environment, we will need to run it in a docker container.
 You need [Docker](https://www.docker.com/) as a prerequisite.

 1. To run MySQL on docker locally, run the below commands: